mrdaneeyul/good-vibes/README.md

 # vibration
-GameMaker Studio 2 plugin for device vibration!
+This is a GameMaker Studio 2 plugin for device vibration!
 This plugin allows for simple or complex timed vibrations.

 Normally, GameMaker will just vibrate a gamepad until you manually turn it off; this plugin handles that for you.
 You can set the duration of the vibration in frames independently for left and right motors.